m5stack/m5-docs/docs/en/uiflow/advanced.md

 >Complete the program editing, respectively run the receiver and transmitter programs, you can achieve ESP-NOW short-range wireless communication.

+?>Note: When using ESP-NOW, you need to download the program to the device instead of directly testing and running.

 ## MQTT communication